CZ-NIC/knot-resolver/modules/policy/README.rst

 Policy :func:`policy.TLS_FORWARD` allows you to forward queries using `Transport Layer Security`_ protocol, which hides the content of your queries from an attacker observing the network traffic.
 Further details about this protocol can be found in :rfc:`7858` and `IETF draft dprive-dtls-and-tls-profiles`_.

+Similarly Policy :func:`policy.DOQ_FORWARD` allows you to forward queries using `QUIC`_ protocol that uses `Transport Layer Security`_ protocol, which hides the content of your queries from an attacker observing the network traffic.
+Further details about this protocol can be found in :rfc:`9001` and :rfc:`9250`.

-Queries affected by :func:`policy.TLS_FORWARD` will always be resolved over TLS connection.
-Knot Resolver does not implement fallback to non-TLS connection, so if TLS connection cannot be established or authenticated according to the configuration, the resolution will fail.
+Queries affected by :func:`policy.TLS_FORWARD` and :func:`policy.DOQ_FORWARD` will always be resolved over TLS or QUIC connections respectively.
+Knot Resolver does not implement fallback to non-TLS connection, so if TLS or QUIC connection cannot be established or authenticated according to the configuration, the resolution will fail.

 To test this feature you need to either :ref:`configure Knot Resolver as DNS-over-TLS server <tls-server-config>`, or pick some public DNS-over-TLS server.
 Please see `DNS Privacy Project`_ homepage for list of public servers.